rocky-linux/documentation/docs/books/admin_guide/09-backups.md

 Extract (*untar*) a ``*.tar`` backup is done with the `xvf` keys:

-Extract the `etc/exports` file from the `/savings/etc.133.tar` backup into the `etc` directory of the active directory:
+Extract the `etc/exports` file from the `/savings/etc.133.tar` backup into the `etc` directory of the current directory:

 ```bash
 tar xvf /backups/etc.133.tar etc/exports
 ```

-Extract all files from the compressed backup `/backups/home.133.tar.bz2` into the active directory:
+Extract all files from the compressed backup `/backups/home.133.tar.bz2` into the current directory:

 ```bash
 [root]# tar xvfj /backups/home.133.tar.bz2